 When I was in standard IX, my dad planned for a short trip to Kashmir during my summer vacation.
 Kashmir being one of the most beautiful nature’s paradise, we wanted to capture the memories of our travel.
 I was extremely excited when he asked me whether I can take photographs if a camera can be arranged.
 My father borrowed a miniature 120mm camera (Click III) from one of his friend (SLR camera was out of question).
 As because no one ever used any camera in my family, we went to a local studio to learn how to handle a miniature camera with films.

-The man in the studio taught me.
 “Hey brother look, this is where you should look through, the viewfinder.”
 Then he explained how to open the sealed ORWO 120 mm film.
 Showed me how to load, wind, rewind and to remove the exposed spool.
 Repeatedly he told not to open the back lid under the direct sunlight.
 To ensure the locking of the film lead, and to check the reverse rotation of the rewinding knob while forwarding the film to ensure correct loading.
-I was listening his all instructions and memorizing all the comas, semi-colons and full stop he uttered.
-After coming back to home I spent a lot of time with that black box, observing all the components in details, looked through the lens and try to figure out the image if visible.

 We bought three Kodak film cartridges.
 The film had pink paperback.
 I exposed all the films during the trip following all the instructions I received and trying composing the best I can.
 But the actual anxiety was yet to be felt when those are given to the studio for developing and printing.